-What Is May-Thurner Syndrome?
+What is May-Thurner Syndrome?

 The iliac artery is located near the pelvis and carries nutrient-rich blood from the heart to the back and other areas of the body.
 The iliac vein is located in the abdomen.
 Its role is to drain blood from the pelvis and lower limbs.
 When the iliac artery compresses the iliac vein, it restricts the blood flow out of the left leg, causing swelling.
-While MTS may not cause immediate harm, it can lead to the development of more serious conditions like Deep Vein Thrombosis (DVT).
-DVT is a blood clot which causes partial or full vein blockage.
+While MTS may not cause immediate harm, it can lead to the development of more serious conditions, including DVT.

 How is May-Thurner Syndrome Diagnosed?

 - Swelling in the leg (or less frequently, the arm)

 - Affected area is warm to the touch